Advocating for Public Education

 BC teachers are reaching out to parents and concerned members of the public to support public education in every community in the province.
 We invite you to join with us in striving to maintain quality public schools and securing a bright future for our students.

 Teachers are very concerned about school closures, overcrowded classes, and the lack of support for children with special needs.
-Three years ago, the government promised to reduce class-size and class-composition problems, but students are still waiting for the support they need.
+Years ago, the government promised to reduce class-size and class-composition problems, but students are still waiting for the support they need.

 Get involved... support public education